Honors Program Course Descriptions

 HON 300 Honors Capstone Seminar

 The seminar class is offered in the student's final semester of the Honors program.
 It is here the student begins the process of cultivating and synthesizing their academic, cultural, social and service experiences in the development of a final project.
 Honors students will complete an honors capstone project of 'their own design under the mentoring with an Honors faculty member.
 This opportunity will allow the student to work closely with Honors Faculty to begin creating a project that integrates and builds on the Honors curriculum and experiences as it relates to their interests and career goals.
 The Honors students are given the privilege to share their insights with the Molloy community and have the option to submit their work to the National Collegiate Honors Council.
 All Honor students must complete a Capstone project in order to graduate with Honors program distinction.
-Some examples of Capstone projects may include: Reflective paper, Preparing a lecture recital or performance, Developing a web site, Art exhibit, Proposal submission to a local community boards, village boards, etc...on ideas for positive change, establishing new community based projects, Involvement with local government.
+Some examples of Capstone projects may include: Reflective paper, Preparing a lecture recital or performance, Developing a web site, Art exhibit, Proposal submission to a local community boards, village boards, etc...On ideas for positive change, establishing new community based projects, Involvement with local government.
 Honors students only.
-(Offered Fall) 1 credit.
+(Offered Fall / Spring) 1 credit.